 Death should be brought more into life, and the report also recommends how this can be done.
 One suggestion is to introduce death education into schools.
 Another is to improve the quality and relevance of funerals.
 In Britain, the National Funerals College has introduced the Dead Citizen's Charter, and it criticizes many modern funerals for being "hypocritical, bureaucratic, dull, impersonal, and hurried."
-A good funeral is a life enhancing experience, and you should think about yours and what you want to happen at your own.
+A good funeral is a life enhancing experience, and I suggest that you think about yours now.

 "Make way for others," advises Montaigne, "as others did for you.
-Imagine how much more painful would be a life which lasts for ever."
+Imagine how much more painful would be a life which lasts forever."
 Mortality is one of the greatest of gifts we have; that fact is often lost in the midst of an illness or a threat to our life.
 If this idea seems strange speak to someone who has outlived all of their family, friends and loved ones.
 They will tell you that the length of their life has ceased to be a blessing to them.